 24) Caesar Salad

-Croutons and shaved Parmesan elevate the dish enough to stand up to the casseroles.
-It also provides some relief for those who want a fresh option between bites of mac and cheese (which, let’s be honest, is most of us).
+It’s also refreshing for those who seek something lighter between bites of mac and cheese (which, to be honest, is the majority of us).

 25) Taco Salad Bar